-- For the purpose of continuous improvement, quantitative data will continue to be generated and compared to SSC, Ohio, and national trends. - We will continue reviewing the changes proposed by the Action Project Committee regarding the assessment process for areas of improvement. - In order to increase consistency and evaluation in the assessment process, assessment training for department chairs, full-time faculty and adjuncts, including College Credit Plus instructors, will continue. - The College's strategic plan and College Completion Plan are aligned with a focus on student success. - We will track retention and enrollment data to measure the effectiveness of action plans from current and previous assessment periods. - We will implement student success ideas generated by Completion by Design and Ohio's Student Success Leadership Institute. - In order to enhance awareness of the assessment process and maintain its level of priority throughout the year, the following activities will take place: - o Add additional review of materials covered in previous courses. - Analyze and evaluate data for future planning of programs/majors/certificates. - o Communicate assessment processes to students - o Conduct department "best practice" meetings, including adjunct and College Credit Plus instructors - Continue to advance tutoring services offered to students in all centers - Continue to review courses for Quality Matters standards - o Continue tracking attrition rates to assess effectiveness of online delivery - o Continued assessment training for all faculty, including adjunct - Continued mentoring of adjunct faculty by fulltime faculty - Course mentors will continue to support adjunct faculty and ensure consistency of teaching methods and assessment strategies - Course mentors will continuously update the faculty support site on ANGEL with master and class syllabi to assist with standardizing course material - Create new homework assignments and revisions to existing homework assignments - Develop course coordinator checklist and duties to ensure the methods of evaluationalign with the GLOs - Encourage faculty attendance at professional development activities, including JOLT, Focus Day, faculty-staff retreat, and Best Practices workshops - Encourage faculty to visit and observe their colleagues' classes to develop new ideas and perspectives on teaching and assessing their students - o Enhance assessment training for all faculty, including adjuncts - Expand peer mentoring in open labs and in faculty lab courses - Review all syllabi at the beginning of each semester to ensure alignment of GLOs with course objectives and methods of evaluation - Review and revise lab manuals - Review the outcomes of faculty members, departments, divisions, and College student success goals
+- For the purpose of continuous improvement, we will continue to generate quantitative data compare it to SSC, Ohio, and national trends. - In order to increase consistency and evaluation in the assessment process, assessment training for department chairs, full-time faculty and adjuncts, including College Credit Plus instructors, will continue. - We aligned the College's strategic plan and College Completion Plan. - We will track retention and enrollment data to measure the effectiveness of action plansfrom current and previous assessment periods. - We will implement student success ideas generated by Completion by Design and Ohio's Student Success Leadership Institute. - We will successfully transition to Blackboard for online (W3), hybrid (W2), and Collaborate (W4) courses. - In order to enhance awareness of the assessment process and maintain its level of priority throughout the year, the following activities will takeplace: - Add additional review of materials covered in previous courses. - o Align courses with OTM, TAG, CTAG, and MTAG requirements - o Analyze and evaluate data for future planning of programs/majors/certificates. - Blackboard training for faculty - Communicate assessment processes to students - Conduct department "best practice" meetings, including adjunct and College Credit Plus instructors - Continue to advance tutoring services offered to students in all centers - Continue to review courses for Quality Matters standards - Continue tracking attrition rates to assess effectiveness of online delivery - Continued assessment training for all faculty, including adjuncts - Continued mentoring of adjunct faculty by full-time faculty - Course mentors will continue to support adjunct faculty and ensure consistency of teaching methods and assessment strategies - Course mentors will continuously update the faculty support site on Blackboard with master and class syllabi to assist with standardizing course material - Create new homework assignments and revisions to existing homework assignments - Develop course coordinator checklist and duties to ensure the methods of evaluationalign with the GLOs - Develop a formal tutoring process for nursing students - Encourage faculty attendance at professional development activities, including JOLT, Focus Day, faculty-staff retreat, and Best Practices workshops - Encourage faculty to visit and observe their colleagues' classes to develop new ideas and perspectives on teaching and assessing their students - Expand peer mentoring in open labs and in faculty lab courses - o Improve co-requisite remediation strategies for English and math - o Improve inter-rater reliability in clinical evaluation of students - Promote student success resources for online learners - Promote tutoring services and open lab time - Promote professional development for faculty and staff (co-curricular assessment) - Review all syllabi at the beginning of each semester to ensure alignment of GLOs with course objectives and methods of evaluation - Review and revise lab manuals